New Student Advising

 In order to best assist you in the advising process, please carefully follow these steps.

 Step 1: Have I submitted PLACEMENT scores (SAT/ACT/Accuplacer/G.P.A.) to Admissions?
+You must do so if you are a degree or certificate seeking student.

 If you have NOT submitted placement scores to Admissions, please visit https://asnuntuck.edu/admissions/how-to-enroll/placement/ or contact the Admissions Office at AS-Admissions@Asnuntuck.edu.